-If you have a lawn with grass, then you know what a time-consuming chore mowing can be.
-So it is a great thing that there are now robotic lawn mowers that will do the grass cutting for you when you can’t find the time amidst your busy schedule.
+If you have a lawn with grass, you know what a time-consuming chore mowing can be.
+So it is great that there are now robotic lawnmowers that will do the grass-cutting for you when you can’t find the time amidst your busy schedule.
 The only problem is that the thought of blades spinning underneath without someone operating them can be quite scary.

 - Are robotic mowers safe?

 - Caution is still needed when using a robot mower for mowing safety

 Robot lawnmowers are very safe as there are mechanisms to keep them from causing harm to you or your family.
 They feature a cutting system or technology different from the conventional ones, reducing the risk of injury caused by their blades.

 This article will discuss how robot lawnmowers work and the safeguards they have in place.
 It will also compare the safety risks between conventional lawnmowers and robotic lawnmowers.
 This will help you decide whether getting a robot lawn mower would benefit your family.

 How do they work?

 A robot lawn mower would work around your lawn, cutting grass without you having to push or operate it.
 It cuts the grass into fine clippings but does not collect them.
 Instead, it scatters these clippings to decompose so the nutrients can return to the soil.